proheng/proheng-archived.github.io/hello-world.md

 So I write my first "hello world" in plain text.

 The website is built using Angular 2 and hosted on Azure App Service.

+The architect is very slim.
+There is no database and back-end code.
+The entire website has only one single HTML page.

+All content is written in markdown format.
+It is hosted on Github in markdown format.
+Please feel free to check it out at <a href="" target="_blank">proheng.github.io</a>.

-All content is in source code in VSTS Git repo.
+The source code is in VSTS Git repo.
+Continue integration and continue deployment is automatically triggered by my git ```push command```.

-I publish and update the website by auto CI and CD.
+I set up this blog is to share my idea with the IT community in Canberra.
+I hope my ideas could help to improve Australian IT industry.

+To find out more about me, please check out [my LinkedIn](https://www.linkedin.com/in/rex-he/).

 Anyway, "Hello World!".

-To find out more about me, please check out [my LinkedIn](https://www.linkedin.com/in/rex-he/).

 __More blogs will come soon.__

 ---
 <span class="fa fa-clock-o"></span>